paulinasg/personal-site/README.md

 - working on learning transitions and animations in CSS and JS

 ## next steps / ideas 🏃
+- add my CV for easy access
 - change the cursor icon
 - add some photos!
 - show some of my figma prototyping on the site
+- write about some of my favourite things!